What to Eat When You Have COVID-19, according to a Registered Dietitian

 Your diet is going to be personal

-Everything we know so far about this virus, indicates that symptoms vary greatly from person to person.
-The most common symptoms, per the CDC, include fever, dry cough and shortness of breath.
-But some people may experience muscle pain, fatigue, headaches, sore throat and GI symptoms, like diarrhea (call your doctor if you're not feeling well).
-Just like with the flu, you may not be feeling as hungry.
+Symptoms of COVID-19 can vary greatly from person to person.
+The most common symptoms, per the CDC, include fever or chills, cough and shortness of breath.
+Some people may also experience muscle pain, fatigue, headaches, sore throat and GI symptoms, like diarrhea.
+When you're feeling unwell, call your doctor for medical advice.

 Hydration is super important

-- tea with honey
+- Tea with honey

-- electrolyte drinks
+- Electrolyte drinks

 If you're not feeling well, it's important to stay hydrated and rest as much as you can.